phaltankarvrushali/ansible-playbook-cicd/README.md

-# ansible-playbook-cicd
-Ansible playbook to create a CI/CD pipeline
+Ansible playbook to create a CI/CD pipeline with Jenkins and Git